-Not Yet Imagined: A Study of Hubble Space Telescope Operations has been published by the NASA History Division, and its e-book versions are available for free download.
-A limited number of free hard copies of this book are available from the NASA Information Center, email@example.com, 202-358-0000, Suite 1U72, NASA Headquarters, Washington, DC 20546.
+Not Yet Imagined: A Study of Hubble Space Telescope Operations was published by the NASA History Division in 2021, and its e-book versions are available for free download.
+Free hard copies of this book are available from the NASA Information Center, email@example.com, 202-358-0000, Suite 1U72, NASA Headquarters, Washington, DC 20546.
 One per customer please.
-Information on Canadian sources for the printed book will soon be posted.

 This book documents the history of HST from its launch through its first 30 years of operation in space.
 It focuses on the interactions among the general public, astronomers, engineers, government officials, and members of Congress during that time.
 The decision-making behind the changes in Hubble’s instrument packages on servicing missions that made HST a model of supranational cooperation amongst scientists is chronicled, along with HST’s contributions to our knowledge about our solar system, our galaxy, and our universe.
 Not Yet Imagined also covers the impact of HST and the images it produces on the public’s appreciation for the universe, and how HST has changed the ways astronomy is done.